 To break it down, the science aspect is the process of extracting and learning the techniques.
 The art aspect is the act of applying the techniques to our own lives.

 There are four ways NLP techniques are most commonly used:

 - to enhance learning

 - to encourage a greater enjoyment in life

 NLP is used to teach us how changing our perception of the world can lead us to adjust and adapt our behaviours to live the life we want.

 NLP and hypnotherapy

-NLP combined with hypnotherapy techniques can be a powerful tool.
-Hypnotherapists aim to induce a relaxed and receptive state in their patients in order to open up and access the subconscious mind.
-Many of the obstacles that prohibit or limit a person’s experiences are deeply embedded in the subconscious By accessing the thought processes that usually remain hidden, hypnotherapists can work towards changing their patients' restrictive thought processes and make room for positive development.
+Hypnotherapists aim to induce a relaxed and receptive state (trance) in their clients in order to access the subconscious.
+Many of the obstacles that prohibit or limit a person’s experiences are deeply embedded in the subconscious, so by accessing the thought processes that usually remain hidden, hypnotherapists can work with clients to change the restrictive thought pattern and make room for positive development.

 An NLP practitioner will look at your attitude, your language and how you use it, your understanding of relationships and your ability to build rapport, as well as the physical and emotional states that are best for accomplishing a task.
 Effective communication and perception of others and ourselves, will also be key focuses.
 All of these will be analysed and examined by the professional, so that a strategy for improving understanding, motivation, learning and memory can be formed.